asile12/react-banquet/README.md

 -  **className**: a className to apply to the elements of a single column.
 -  **hAlign**: the column's cells' horizontal alignment.
 Can be set to _right_, _left_ or _center_.
 -  **vAlign**: the column's cells' vertical alignment.
 Can be set to _top_, _bottom_ or _center_.
+- **formatting**: a formatting function that will be applied to all the cells in the column.

 ```JSX
 const columns = [